 Transfer students are welcome to apply.
 Transfer students are accepted into the freshman, sophomore, and junior classes as long as places are available and the transfer student has a minimum grade point average of 2.700 based on a 4.000 system.
-If you are considering transferring into the Exercise Physiology undergraduate major you are strongly encouraged to enroll in CHEM 1001: General Chemistry 1, CHEM 1002: General Chemistry 2 and BISC 1015: Principles of Human Anatomy and Physiology.
-To discuss this option please schedule an appointment with Michelle Schuh, assistant dean, College of Health Sciences by calling (414) 288-5053.
+If you are considering transferring into the Exercise Physiology undergraduate major, you are strongly encouraged to enroll in BIOL 1001 (General Biology 1), CHEM 1001 (General Chemistry 1), CHEM 1002 (General Chemistry 2), and BISC 1035 (Principles of Human Anatomy).
+To discuss this option, please schedule an appointment with Ms. Yolanda Webb or Mr. Ken Knetzger.

 Why choose a Marquette University Exercise Physiology degree?